 We hold stocks of a number of routine jabs like typhoid and hepatitis.
 Some travel vaccines are not provided by the NHS and attract a private fee, as do all malaria tablets.
+We can only provide the NHS vaccines.

 Please note that some vaccination schedules need to start at least eight weeks before you are due to travel.